zombocom/rundoc/README.md

     ```

 This command `filter_sensitive` can be called multiple times with different values.
 Since the config is in Ruby you could iterate over an array of sensitive data

+## Ensure Later

+Run a script on EVERY build (success and failure).
+Used to guarantee resources are cleaned up.

+- Arguments
+  - `dir:` The directory where the script will be run.
+Must be one of these values:
+    - `:cwd` The directory where the command is first invoked.
+If this directory does not exist when the `rundoc.ensure_later` is invoked, it will raise an error.
+    - `:rundoc_root` The tmp directory where the script is being executed.
+Useful if the directory where the `rundoc.ensure_later` is defined, is deleted by the rundoc script.

+For example:

+    ```
+    :::>> $ heroku create
+    :::-- rundoc
+    @app_name = run!("heroku info --json | jq -r '.app.name'").strip

+    def app_name
+      @app_name
+    end
+    ```

+    ```ruby
+    :::-- rundoc.ensure_later(dir: :cwd)
+    if run!("heroku apps").include?(app_name)
+      puts "Cleaning up web app #{app_name}"
+      run!("heroku apps:destroy #{app_name} --confirm #{app_name}")
+    else
+      puts "App `#{app_name}` already cleaned, nothing to do" end
+    ```

+The output of this will not be included in the document.
+Multiple ensure blocks can be defined and will execute in the order of their definition.
+Since they'll be executed EVERY time, logic must handle both success and failure cases.
+This execution occurs before the temp directory is removed, and before any background task shutdown ensure blocks are triggered.

+If a build is successful, but an `ensure_later` block fails, the build will be considered a failure.
+A failure in one block will not stop the rest from executing.

 ## Writing a new command